Download our wordsearch activity from the links below

 Colouring is great for human’s mental and emotional health

-Colouring can be done anywhere, anytime and as a FAMILY BONDING activity
+Colouring can be done anywhere, anytime and as a family bonding activity

 Highly beneficial for kids especially kids with ADHD, autism and other challenges

 Colouring is a therapy as it helps to reduce stress and increase self-awareness.
 Kids who find it challenging to express themselves or/and having low self-esteem will find that colouring makes it easier to express themselves in a nonverbal approach.
-As colouring produces a relaxation response, the mood of the person tends to improve indirectly from it.
+As colouring produces a relaxation response, the mood of the person tends to improve directly from it.